Overview

 Including statically

-The user may embed files statically as either application/text (String) or application/octet-stream (ByteArray), rather than obtaining a URL.
+The user may embed files statically as either text/plain or application/text (String), or application/octet-stream (ByteArray), rather than obtaining a URL.

 Embed("data.bin", static="application/octet-stream")